rust-lang-ua/rustcamp/2_idioms/2_5_exhaustivity/README.md

 ## Questions

 After completing everything above, you should be able to answer (and understand why) the following questions:
-1. How can exhaustiveness checking be useful in 📚 [Rust] code for enums and structs?
+1. How can exhaustiveness checking be useful in 📚 [Rust]⏱0.25h code for enums and structs?
 When should we use it, when not?
-2. How does `#[non_exhaustive]` attribute work in 📚 [Rust]?
+2. How does `#[non_exhaustive]` attribute work in 📚 [Rust]⏱0.25h?
 What are its use-cases?
 When should it be used, when not?